squidfunk/mkdocs-material/docs/extensions/metadata.md

 #### Disqus

-As described in the [getting started guide][3], the Disqus comments section can be enabled on a per-document level:
+As described in the [getting started guide][3], Disqus can be enabled on a per-document basis:

 ``` markdown
 disqus: your-shortname
 ```

-Disqus can be disabled for a specific page by setting it to an empty value:
+Disqus can also be disabled for a specific page by setting it to an empty value:

 ``` markdown
 disqus: